Showing posts with label Politics. Show all posts

 This topic often sparks debate when I converse with two of my ‘successful’ friends, who, like myself, are first-generation immigrants to the U.S. Judging by the quality of our lives in our adopted country, it’s fair to say that we have indeed achieved success, and hard work was a significant factor in where we are.
 As we approach the end of our careers, we all have comfortable homes and substantial savings to ensure a good retirement.

-It is a controversial subject matter between the three of us because I believe in the position that hard work is necessary to be successful, but it is not sufficient.
+What brought us success is a controversial subject matter between the three of us because I believe in the position that hard work is necessary to be successful, but it is not sufficient.
 My friends believe that hard work is necessary and also sufficient to be successful.

 In layperson’s language different options of necessary and sufficient (i.e., with one being true while other being and/or not true) in the context of hard work and being successful are: